 “Confidence is contagious.
 So is lack of confidence.” ~ Vince Lombardi

-I speak with many top executives seeking a career coach.
-The reasons vary but there is one a common theme in the reason for seeking guidance...their confidence has taken a hit.
-This hit on their confidence may be from any number of experiences – a failed business, a falling out with management, a personal life event, and most often an abusive boss.
+I speak with many top executives seeking a career coach and there is a common theme in the reason for seeking guidance...their confidence has taken a hit.
+This hit on their confidence may come from any number of experiences – a failed business, a falling out with management, a personal life event, and most often an abusive boss.
 Yet, it is hard to make a change for the better because this diminished confidence is hindering them from making their next move.
 It’s a vicious cycle.

 However, if you want a successful career, you must have confidence.
 You must believe in yourself or no one else will.
 We’ve all heard that phrase before, but it is especially true in building a successful career.
-People can smell lack of confidence and they are quickly turned off.
+People can smell lack of confidence and they are quickly turned off when they do.
 You may think you portray a certain image, but if you don’t truly believe it, you’re giving off that awful scent.
 And why would someone hire you or want to work with you if you don’t even believe in yourself?
 The short answer is they won't.

 If you feel less than confident in your career, you can regain it even if your circumstances don't change.
-Try these helpful tips to regain it:
+Try these helpful tips to build back your confidence:

-- Take a class.
+Take a class.
 You can find leadership classes and other self-improvement courses focused on your specific issue.
 Plenty of on-line classes are available and some are at no cost!
 You can take in-person courses such as those offered by the Center of Creative Leadership which may be costly, but can be extremely effective making it worth the investment.

-- Do a hobby you are good at.
+Do a hobby you are good at.
 Your confidence may not come from your current role, but you can still rebuild confidence by doing something you know you are good at.
-Celebrate the accomplishment and you will feel much stronger.
+Celebrate accomplishments out of work and you will feel much stronger.